-We are very privileged to be able to use such an amazing location – you will see for your self once you arrive.
-Let’s all keep it that way.
+We’re fortunate to occupy such a beautiful location, and you’ll see for yourself once you arrive.
+It’s imperative we make sure it stays that way out of respect and future events!
 Keep the site tidy, respect the neighbours, dispose of your cigarette butts responsibly and take your rubbish and recycling home with you.
-The Wild has a leave no trace policy so please respect it.

 Banned Items (what not to bring)

-Gas: bottles and/or hot cooking equipment, BBQs, camp stoves, lanterns etc.
+– GAS: Bottles and/or hot cooking equipment, BBQs, camp stoves, lanterns etc.

-Furniture: large furniture such as couches or non-collapsible tables.
+– FURNITURE: Large furniture such as couches or non-collapsible tables.

-Dogs or animals of any kind
+– ANIMALS: No dogs or animals of any kinds.

 Antisocial, dangerous, harassing or threatening behaviour will not be tolerated at all.
-If you are causing a disturbance to the event or to any of our guests you will escorted back to your tent and asked to leave the grounds as soon as it is safe to do so.
+If you are causing a disturbance to the event or to any of our guests you will be escorted back to your tent and asked to leave the grounds as soon as it is safe to do so.

 There will be a designated family camping area and glamping areas that are quieter and closer to amenities.

 Once you arrive you are asked to not leave the event site, unless there is an emergency.
 If you do need to leave the site, please find one of our camp rangers who will assist you to safely leave the grounds.
-Please note, if you do leave you will not be permitted to re-enter the event.

 Unfortunately we cannot take responsibility for any lost or stolen items so please leave your valuables at home or lock them away.